davidvilla/python-doublex/docs/inline-setup.rst

 Note that :py:func:`when` and :py:func:`except_call` internally provide almost the same functionality.
-Two functions are provide only for test readability purposes. :py:func:`when` is intented for stubs, spies and proxyspies, and :py:func:`except_call` is intented for mocks.
+Two functions are provided only for test readability purposes. :py:func:`when` is intented for stubs, spies and proxyspies, and :py:func:`except_call` is intented for mocks.